 On September 27, 2011, New York City Mayor Bloomberg announced a new initiative to address high rates of mentally ill in New York City jails.
 To read the press release, click here.

 Improving Outcomes for People with Mental Illnesses Involved with New York City’s Criminal Court and Correction Systems

-To browse an online version of the report, click on the cover below.
-To download a PDF of the report, click here.
+To download a PDF of the full report, click here.